jamesholehouse/jamesholehouse.github.io/index.md

 title: "Home"
 ---

-I'm James, a postdoc at the Santa Fe Institute (SFI)!
+I'm James, a postdoc at the Santa Fe Institute!
 I completed my PhD in Mathematical Biology at the University of Edinburgh.
 I obtained a first-class honors degree in Theoretical Physics (MPhys) from the University of Edinburgh.
 My main interests span several aspects of complexity science and statistical physics:

 - Stochasticity and its non-intuitive consequences.
 - The effects of randomness on gene expression.